Monopole and instanton effects in QCD: Instanton effects

 We make two equations concerning the pion and kaon using the experimental results~\cite{PDG_2017} as follows:

-We do not consider the errors of the experimental results because they are much smaller than the errors of the numerical results.
-We plot these equations in Fig.~\ref{fig:afpi_ampi2_1}.

-We then analytically compute the intersections between the linear function obtained by fitting, equations~(\ref{eq:fpi_mpi_exp1}) and~(\ref{eq:fk_mk_exp1}).
-We list the computed results of the intersections at pion ($aF_{PS}^{\pi}$, $am_{PS}^{\pi}$) and kaon ($aF_{PS}^{K}$, $am_{PS}^{K}$) in Table~\ref{tb:int_sec_1}.
-The normalization factors $Z_{\pi}$ and $Z_{K}$ for the pion and kaon are estimated using these results as follows: \begin{itemize} \item $Z_{\pi}$ for the pion
+We do not consider the errors of the experimental results.
+We plot these curves in figure~\ref{fig:afpi_ampi2_1}.
+We then analytically compute the intersections between the linear function obtained by fitting equations~(\ref{eq:fpi_mpi_exp1}) and~(\ref{eq:fk_mk_exp1}).
+The computed results of the intersections for the pion are ($aF_{PS}^{\pi}$, $am_{PS}^{\pi}$) = (3.13(6), 4.74(8)) and for the kaon are ($aF_{PS}^{K}$, $am_{PS}^{K}$) = (3.80(10), 0.171(4)) (table~\ref{tb:int_sec_1}).
+The normalization factors $Z_{\pi}$ for the pion and $Z_{K}$ for the kaon of the normal configuration are estimated using these intersections as follows: